tweedegolf/cargo-pulse/README.md

 cargo pulse
 -----------

-A tool to measure the vitality of your Rust project.
+A tool to measure the vitality of your Rust dependencies.